Pekko

 - Holidays: Kekri, Juhannus, Spring planting

 Some evidence suggests that sahti has been around since the 9th century.
-The discovery of casks on sunken Viking ships led historians to believe the brewing practice existed in that period.
-In 1366, the first written evidence of sahti emerged in texts of a bishop’s burial, describing the amount of beer he drank.
+The discovery of casks on sunken Viking ships led historians to believe that Vikings practiced brewing sahti during that period.
+In 1366, the earliest written evidence of sahti appeared in a bishop’s burial text, which described the amount of beer he drank.

 Celebrating Pekko